-Potentially exempt transfers are lifetime gifts made directly to other individuals, which includes gifts to Bare Trusts.
-A similar lifetime gift made to most other types of Trust is a chargeable lifetime transfer.
+Potentially Exempt Transfers are lifetime gifts made directly to other individuals, which includes gifts to Bare Trusts.
+A similar lifetime gift made to most other types of trust is a Chargeable Lifetime Transfer.
 These rules apply to non-exempt transfers: gifts to a spouse are exempt, so are not subject to Inheritance Tax.

-Where a potentially exempt transfer fails to satisfy the conditions to remain exempt - because the person who made the gift died within seven years - its value will form part of their estate.
+Where a Potentially Exempt Transfer fails to satisfy the conditions to remain exempt - because the person who made the gift died within seven years - its value will form part of their estate.
 Survival for at least seven years, on the other hand, ensures full exemption from Inheritance Tax.
-A chargeable lifetime transfer is not conditionally exempt from Inheritance Tax.
-If it is covered by the Nil-Rate Band (NRB) and the transferor survives at least seven years, it will not attract a tax liability, but it could still impact on other chargeable transfers.
+Chargeable Lifetime Transfers are not conditionally exempt from Inheritance Tax.
+If it is covered by the 'nil-rate band' (NRB) and the transferor survives at least seven years, it will not attract a tax liability, but it could still impact on other chargeable transfers.